The Difference Between Worry, Anxiety, Stress and Depression

 Only you know your real thoughts, feelings and circumstances.
 Only you can answer the questions for the correct diagnosis; leading to the treatment to resolve your problem.

-It is a sad fact, though, in the middle of an incident, you may not be thinking clearly so your thinking may be distorted.
+It is a sad fact, though, in the middle of an incident, you may not be thinking clearly so your thinking is distorted.

 There is no simple test to find out which problem you have.